Tickets for Berlin to Brussels European Sleeper train go on sale

 Spain

 In November 2022, SNCF-owned Ouigo launched a new high-speed, low-cost route between Madrid and Valencia.
-From 27 March, it will also run to Alicante.
+From summer 2023 it will also run to Alicante.
 Tickets will initially be priced at €9 one-way with one suitcase, but will cost around €30 after the launch period.

+But Renfe's Aryo is set to beat it to the punch - the low cost operator will launch its own Madrid to Alicante service on 27 March starting at just €7.
+Iryo will launch a similar service on 2 June.

-In 2023, Ouigo plans to extend its service to reach Cordoba, Seville, Malaga and the Costa del Sol.
+In 2023 and 2024, Ouigo plans to extend its service to reach Cordoba, Seville, Malaga and the Costa del Sol.

 Barcelona to Madrid with Iryo